HanStone

 • Head Office Address: 2860 Innovation Drive, London, Ontario, N6M 0C5

-• Sector: Manufacturing (Engineered Stone Surfaces)
+• Sector: Manufacturing and Distribution of Engineered Stone Surfaces

 2. Structure, Activities, and Supply Chains

 Hyundai L&C Canada Inc. is a Canadian manufacturer and distributor of engineered quartz surfaces.
-Our operations include quartz slab production, warehousing, and distribution across Canada.
-We source raw materials, including quartz, silica, resins, and packaging materials, from both domestic and international suppliers.
+The company operates manufacturing, warehousing, showroom, and distribution activities across Canada.

 • South Korea